Kollel: Community kollelim

-Unlike most community Kollelim that primarily focus on in depth Talmud study, Chassidishe Kollelim usualy focus more on the study of Shulchan Aruch and poskim, including tests on the material by leading Poskim.
+Unlike most community Kollelim that primarily focus on in depth Talmud study, Chassidishe Kollelim usually focus more on the study of Shulchan Aruch and poskim, including tests on the material by leading Poskim.

 Criticism

-Maimonides in his code of Jewish la, is very critical of those that study Torah without having a source of income and rely on charity, to the extent that he calls it a disgrace to God and to the Torah.
+Maimonides in his code of Jewish law, is very critical of those that study Torah without having a source of income and rely on charity, to the extent that he calls it a disgrace to God and to the Torah.

 However, the kollel system is both a popular and accepted one in many Orthodox Jewish circles, yet some maintain that a distinction must be made between a situation of mutual desire for such by both the learner and the supporter and, on the other hand, communities that put pressure on the learner to join and remain in a kollel while simultaneously putting pressure on the community to support such an individual.

 Some other criticisms of the modern kollel system include: